gjeunen/reference_database_creator/README.md

 4. retrieve amplicon regions through (i) an *in silico* PCR step using '*insilico_pcr*', followed by (ii) an optional Pairwise Global Alignment step to retrieve amplicon sequences with missing primer-binding regions in the reference sequence using '*pga*'
 5. assign a taxonomic lineage to sequences using '*assign_tax*'
 6. dereplicate the reference database using '*dereplicate*'
-7. curate the reference database on sequence and header parameters using '*seq_cleanup*'
+7. curate the reference database using multiple sequence and header parameters using '*seq_cleanup*', as well as an exclusion filter to subset the reference database using '*geo_cleanup*'
 8. visualize the output of the reference database using '*visualization*'
 9. export the reference database in six different formats using '*tax_format*'